 Moreover, several million Yemenis lacked easy access to clean water and basic healthcare services.

 Mohammed Ali Bakili, a 73-year-old diabetic patient, is now without his insulin medicine, as he was unable to leave the house for more than 10 days.
 He fears his condition might worsen.

-A ReliefWeb more than 500 people have been killed since the start of the strikes, and nearly 1,700 injured in the past two weeks.
+A ReliefWeb statement said more than 500 people have been killed since the start of the strikes, and nearly 1,700 injured in the past two weeks.
 More than 90 are children.

 “There is no water, electricity; it’s humid and they are attacking anyone and everyone.
 Corpses are lying in the streets,” Bakili said.

 Amal Suqaf, a doctor based in Aden, said the Houthi fighters targeted places of historical significance, including Seera castle, an ancient military bastion and several ancient mosques.

 Retired engineer Ahmed Ali, who is in favour of the air strikes, said he has had second thoughts about the Saudi-led campaign as the civilian death toll continues to rise, along with damage inflicted on the infrastructure.
 “This is the money of the Yemeni people,” he said.

 Ali explains that Yemen is not embroiled in a single war, but that many internal wars are being fought at once – north and south, Saudi and Iran – and it will be a long time before he will see the end of it.

 Mohammed al-Qalisi contributed to this report.